daoudclarke/daoudclarke.github.com/_posts/2016-12-22-culture-and-values.md

 ---
 {% include JB/setup %}

+After watching [Michael Skok's excellent talk on Culture, Vision and Mission](https://www.youtube.com/watch?v=EMIa3XhQpnk), I was tempted to have a bash at defining the values that I care about.
+Here's my attempt.

 Benefit People
 --------------

-Our goal is to benefit as many people as much as possible.
-Maximise total benefit.
-It is important that our goal is _not_ to benefit companies, organisations or shareholders, but does include customers _and_ employees.
+Benefit as many people as much as possible.
 The best kind of benefit is that which helps people benefit people.
-This leads to success, and everyone benefits (including shareholders).

-It is also important that we care about the total _benefit_: this is more general than just maximising wealth, for example.

 Make it Easy